-Advisor, Advantary LLC
+Partner, Advantary LLC

-Tim Kapp helps organizations translate business strategy into Digital Transformation strategies that increase revenue, improve customer retention, identify and maintain process improvements, and result in new data-drive products or services.
+Tim Kapp helps organizations translate business strategy into Digital Transformation strategies that increase revenue, improve customer retention, identify and maintain process improvements, and result in new data-driven products or services.

-His unique specialization has been in the application of data to improve revenue operations (RevOps) for companies driven by subscription or recurring customer purchases.
+His unique specialization has been in applying data to improve revenue operations (RevOps) for companies driven by subscription or recurring customer purchases.
 Notable clients include Disney, Blizzard Entertainment, Intercontinental Hotels, M1, Visa, Godaddy, and SCO.

-He co-founded Bayhill Capital, a microcap turn-around fund and consulting group, which led the restructuring of InterContinental Hotels Group (IHG), a project that received the Exemplary Change Management Practice Citation Award in 2004 from the American Society of Training and Development (ASTD) and was featured in the Harvard Business Review.
+He founded Arkona, which sold separate divisions to Perfumania.com and DealerTrack in deals valued at more than $80M.
+Shortly after that, Tim sold an AI-backed publication, “The Job Opportunity Index” to Monster.com.
+He co-founded Bayhill Capital, a microcap turn-around fund and consulting group, which led the restructuring of InterContinental Hotels Group (IHG).
+This project received the Exemplary Change Management Practice Citation Award in 2004 from the American Society of Training and Development (ASTD) and was featured in the Harvard Business Review.
 His team also helped take SCO from $2 per share to over $20, in just six months, during a critical moment in the company’s history.